open-gpdb/gpdb/gpdb-doc/markdown/install_guide/prep_os.html.md

 kernel.shmmax = 810810728448
 ```

-If the Greeplum Database coordinator has a different shared memory configuration than the segment hosts, the \_PHYS\_PAGES and PAGE\_SIZE values might differ, and the `kernel.shmall` and `kernel.shmmax` values on the coordinator host will differ from those on the segment hosts.
+If the Greeplum Database master has a different shared memory configuration than the segment hosts, the \_PHYS\_PAGES and PAGE\_SIZE values might differ, and the `kernel.shmall` and `kernel.shmmax` values on the master host will differ from those on the segment hosts.

 **Segment Host Memory**